mswartz2/Secure-Multiparty-Computation-Atrial-Fibrillation-Detection/Data/DataSets/2017-cardiology-challenge/README.md

-Dtaset: AF Classification from a Short Single Lead ECG Recording: The PhysioNet/Computing in Cardiology Challenge 2017
+Dataset: AF Classification from a Short Single Lead ECG Recording: The PhysioNet/Computing in Cardiology Challenge 2017

 Obtained from : https://physionet.org/content/challenge-2017/1.0.0/